Planting Seeds of Hope: 30 Years of Mālama Ka ʻĀina, Mālama Kanaka

-For three decades, the Pūʻā Foundation has nurtured healing and renewal for both land and people — Mālama ʻĀina, Mālama Kanaka.
+For three decades, the Pūʻā Foundation has nurtured healing and renewal for both land and people — Mālama Ka ʻĀina, Mālama Kanaka.
 This legacy continues through the Punahoa Heritage Forest, where we are restoring native ecosystems and planting a new generation of ROD-resistant ʻōhiʻa lehua—a first for any Native Hawaiian nonprofit.

 Hawaiʻi Proud